 The Company monitors the continued reasonableness of the assumptions and methods used to estimate the IBNR liability each reporting period.
 Management’s process for estimating its medical benefits payable is disclosed in its “Significant Accounting Policies” footnote.
 Management has a history of accurately estimating the IBNR liability using these techniques as validated by the actual claims received.
 Historically, all claims are received by Shakespeare within two months of the medical services being provided to its employees.
 Using this process, management estimated an IBNR liability of $1.25 million as of December 31, 2019.
 As of management’s review on March 18, 2020, Shakespeare had received claims totaling $0.75 million for medical care costs incurred before December 31, 2019.

-APPLIED RESARCH GROUP PROJECT:

-Line of Credit Modification